abpframework/abp/docs/en/Distributed-Event-Bus.md

 * `EventSelector`: A predicate to filter the event (ETO) types to be used for this configuration.
 This is especially useful if you want to ignore some ETO types from the inbox, or want to define named inbox configurations and group events within these configurations.
 See the *Named Configurations* section.
 * `HandlerSelector`: A predicate to filter the event handled types (classes implementing the `IDistributedEventHandler<TEvent>` interface) to be used for this configuration.
 This is especially useful if you want to ignore some event handler types from inbox processing, or want to define named inbox configurations and group event handlers within these configurations.
 See the *Named Configurations* section.
 * `ImplementationType`: Type of the class that implements the database operations for the inbox.
 This is normally set when you call `UseDbContext` as shown before.
 See *Implementing a Custom Outbox/Inbox Database Provider* section for advanced usages.

+### Skipping Outbox

+`IDistributedEventBus.PublishAsync` method provides an optional parameter, `useOutbox`, which is set to `true` by default.
+If you bypass outbox and immediately publish an event, you can set it to `false` for a specific event publishing operation.

 ### Advanced Topics